moldovanjason/prokeep/README.md

 email: "eve.holt@reqres.in"
 password: "cityslicka"

-for failed login, write any other email.
+for failed login, write any other email or password.